karthik1288/Record-manager/readme.txt

 	Function : getRecordSize
 	----------------------
 This function is used to get the size of a record in a given schema.
-1)Based on no of attributes,calculate the size of record 2)Return the size of record
+1)Based on no of attributes,calculate the size of record.
+2)Return the size of record.

 	Function : createSchema